 Note: The teardown functionality is slightly more limited around ephemeral resources, like networking, storage, etc. It is possible that a network resource could be used with multiple cloud instances.
 In this way, performing a linchpin destroy does not teardown certain resources.
 This is dependent on each providers implementation.

 Providers

 2.4 linchpin journal

-Upon completion of any provision (up) or teardown (destroy) task, there's a record that is created ans stored in the RunDB.
-The linchpin journal command provides data from the tasks, based upon the target.
-The data displayed to the screen shows the last three (3) tasks, along with some useful information.
+Upon completion of any provision (up) or teardown (destroy) task, there's a record that is created and stored in the RunDB.
+The linchpin journal command displays data about these tasks.